Who Are We

 Al-Mughayyir film follows a shepherding village recently targeted by settler violence.
 Geographical isolation increases the areas vulnerability, despite having full legal right to the land.

-Series capturing life in refugee camps across Jenin, Tulkarem, Tubas, and Nablus during major military raids is an urgent, collective act of witnessing—centering Palestinian voices and experiences in moments of crisis.
+Series capturing life in refugee camps across Jenin, Tulkarem, Tubas, and Nablus during major military raids is an urgent, collective act of witnessing.

 1